mwherman2000/neo-windocs/windocs/quickstart-csharp/README.md

 * Provide reliable documentation: timely, accurate, visual, and complete
 * Save as much of a person's time as possible
-* Use free software whenever possible
+* Use open source software whenever possible

 ## Drivers